 The U.S. Secret Service, working with Allegheny County Police, Pittsburgh police, the state attorney general, the U.S. Postal Inspection Service and the state inspector general, visited 272 locations on Monday and Tuesday, examining 883 point-of-sale terminals, 775 gas pumps and 170 ATM terminals.

-The officers were looking for skimming devices, which capture credit card and Electronic Benefit Transfer information that can then be encoded on another card with a magnetic strip.
+Officials would not identify where the nine illegel skimming devices were located.
+The skimmers capture credit card and Electronic Benefit Transfer information that can then be encoded on another card with a magnetic strip.

 Officials estimate that skimming costs financial institutions and consumers more than $1 billion each year.